March 15, 2019

 This brief would consider the present regulatory, ethical, socio-economic and political conditions for journalists in Moldova, while offering recommendations on how to facilitate opportunities for growth and unity within the profession.

-Please submit concept proposals to [email protected] by September 30, 2018, with “Moldova Policy Briefs” in the subject line.
+Please submit concept proposals to [email protected] by March 25, 2019, with “Moldova Policy Briefs” in the subject line.
 The concept proposal should consist of an abstract of no more than 200 words, an outline of the argument and recommendations to be presented, and a CV of the principal researcher or researchers.
 Organizations may submit proposals for more than one brief.
 The priority will be given to concept proposals submitted in English.

-Contracted researchers will be asked to deliver a draft of 2500-3000 words by November 30, 2018.
+Contracted researchers will be asked to deliver a draft of 2500-3000 words by April 31, 2019.
 The brief will be published by Freedom House, with the byline and affiliation of the scholar or researcher.
 An honorarium of $250 per brief is provided.

-This is a joint project of Freedom House’s Europe & Eurasia Program and Nations in Transit research program, made possible with generous support from Internews and funded by the United States Agency for International Development
+This is a joint project of Freedom House’s Europe & Eurasia Program and Nations in Transit research program, made possible with generous support from Internews and funded by the United States Agency for International Development.